 The Chaitya Hall at Aihole near Badami in the Bijapur district of Karnataka, the capital of the older Chalukya Dynasty of Southern India, was converted into a Hindu temple in later times.
 The Chaitya Hall at Ter, about 30 miles from Barsi in the Sholapur district, is built of bricks and is slightly different in plan from other Chaitya halls of northern and southern India.

-The great Chaitya Hall at Taxila stands in a spacious courtyard and consists of a porch in front, a nave or wide floor-space in the middle of the hall and the circular apse behind.
+Chaitya Hall at Taxila: The great Chaitya Hall at Taxila stands in a spacious courtyard and consists of a porch in front, a nave or wide floor-space in the middle of the hall and the circular apse behind.
 Surrounding the entire structure was a passage for circumambulation.
-In this respect only the Chaitya halls of the north differ from those of the rest of India.
-In the rock-cut Chaitya-halls there-is no passage for circumambulation outside the hall.
-Therefore for the first circumambulation, aisles were provided along the sides, separated from the nave by rows of pillars.
-Indian ritual requires two different circumambulations.
-The first is taken three or seven times around the shrine and the second the same number around the altar or the image.

-Thus, Chaitya halls are places of worship generally for the Buddhists.
-But at the same time they were not limited as places of worship they were excellent representations of marvellous Buddhist Architecture.
+Thus, Chaitya halls are places of worship generally for the Buddhists as well as an excellent representation of marvellous Buddhist Architecture.

 |More Articles in Buddhist Pilgrimage Centres in India (20)|